 Even if your company allows you to bring your child to work, your boss may be less permissive.
 Understand that if your boss or supervisor is not welcoming the idea of you bringing your baby to work, it probably has little to do with your child and more to do with you handling your workload.
 Realistically, if you bring your baby to work, you must keep them busy, well fed, quiet and clean.
 You know that as a parent most of your attention will be focused on your baby instead of your job duties.

 Many bosses and supervisors will not be upset by the occasional need to stay home with your child or bring your baby to work, as long as you provide substantial notice.
 It is not only respectful, it is your responsibility to inform your boss prior to showing up at the office with a child for the day.
 This gives your boss a chance to voice and/or address his or her concerns, find alternative solutions with you or prepare the office.
 In addition, there may be things going on at the office that day that you are unaware of, such as a client meeting, in which event your boss may request you work from home instead.

 Understand that your child and your job are your responsibility.
-If you bring your child to work and are authorized to do so, be conscious of the burden you may be placing on your coworkers if you ask them to help out.
+If you bring your child to work and are authorized to do so, be conscious of the burden you may be placed on your coworkers if you ask them to help out.
 Everyone has their own responsibilities to take care of during the day.